-Garrett S. Rose has been an Associate Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee since 2014.
+Garrett S. Rose in a Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee, where he has been since 2014.
 He received the B.S. in Computer Engineering from Virginia Tech in 2001.
 He recceived the M.S. and Ph.D. degrees in Electrical Engineering from the University of Virginia in 2003 and 2006, respectively.
 From 2006 through 2011 he was an Assistant Professor with the Electrical and Computer Engineering Department at Polytechnic University (now NYU Polytechnic School of Engineering) in Brooklyn, NY.
 From 2011 through July 2014 he was a Senior Electronics Engineer with the Air Force Research Laboratory, Information Directorate in Rome, NY.
 Through his career, his research interests have been focused in the area of nanoelectronic circuit design as applied to a range of applications, including reconfigurable computing, neuromorphic computing and hardware security.

 NOTE: I am currently seeking applications for student research assistants at all levels.
 Student researchers will be expected to work in the areas of nanoelectronic circuit design, neuromorphic computing and/or hardware security.
 Please contact if interested.